DouweHorsthuis/N-back-task-experiment/README.md

 ## About The Project
-This Project will have 3 different N-back tasks each designed to touch a different aspect of the working memory.
+This Project has 3 different N-back tasks each designed to touch a different aspect of the working memory.
 2 of them are Visual and 1 is auditory.

 1. Visual-verbal
     - For this experiment, participants will see a letter and have to do the N back task based on this.